aimhigherweb/aimhigher/_data/content/services/index.md

 We handle everything from breaking down your needs through development to domain registration.

-AimHigher also offers ongoing services & maintenance to all clients.
-We are committed to our clients’ satisfaction & carry this into all ongoing and post contract support.

 Check out some of the [websites we've built](/portfolio), and [contact us](/contact) to find out how AimHigher can help you today.